Programmatic Technology Consulting

 Dynamic Creative Optimisation (DCO) & Creative Management Platforms

 - DCO allows advertisers to personalise creative on mass.
 It greatly increases the efficiency of creative produced and ensures that ads are as relevant as possible.

 - Creative Management Platforms allow advertisers to produce hundreds of creative efficiently while maintaining creative control.
 They ensure that advertisers understand what is resonating with audiences whether its colours, images or calls to action.

 Data Management Platforms (DMPs)

 - Data Management Platforms collect, aggregate, segment and analyse user data from multiple sources before distributing it to marketing technologies.
-They provide marketers with a single view of their users that enables use cases such as driving greater efficiencies in marketing and streamlining the user’s programmatic advertising experience.
+They provide marketers with a single view of their users that enables use cases such as driving greater efficiencies in marketing strategy and streamlining the user’s programmatic strategy.

 - DMPs face multiple challenges when trying to achieve this.
 For example, closed ecosystems restrict the data that can be ingested into DMPs and the blocking of third-party cookies has made it more difficult to recognise users across technologies.
 We work with our client’s to identify challenges like these and select the platforms that can overcome them.

 Our Case Studies

 - The Programmatic Advisory worked with a UK based retailer to review their programmatic tech stack.
 First, we audited their existing programmatic capability and defined a long term media strategy which included the need to review their DSP and, more specifically, invest in a DMP.
 Then, TPA invited four DSP / DMP providers to pitch to the advertiser.
 We wanted to find a technology provider to prove the value of programmatic without significant upfront investment.